rar0n/rarons-TTS-Reader/README.md

 #### Scrolling

+Just a quick setting for having more text visible after (or before if rewinding) the currently playing / selected TTS chunk.

+It is set as a ratio of 1/SD of textbox height
+(SD = Scroll Denominator)

 - Scroll Margin (checkbox): Enable or disable scroll margin.
-- Scroll denominator      : (SD) Sets the margin size.
+- Scroll denominator      : Sets the margin ratio.
-                            Set as a ratio of 1/SD of textbox height.
-                            (how much un-selected text is visible before or after the currently playing TTS chunk)

 #### Pauses (milliseconds)